Treadmill Walking Workout

 Leslie Sansone: Walk Away the Pounds is a great strength building workout.
 It's challenging enough for experienced exercisers, and versatile enough so beginners will still be able to do most of the exercises.
 The intervals are surprisingly effective.
 This DVD will put some muscle into your walking workout with Interval Strength Training.

-Walking in door DVD is great for walking program, and is for everyone whether you are beginner or advanced.
-If you want motivation, low impact workout, and instructor to guide you Denise Austins Blast Away The Pounds Indoor walk may be something you might want to look into.
-This workout DVD includes three complete 1 mile programs and is divided into four sections:
+Walking Indoors DVD is great for a walking program, and is for everyone, whether you are a beginner or advanced.
+If you want motivation, a low impact workout, and an instructor to guide you, Denise Austin's Blast Away The Pounds Indoor Walk may be something you might want to look into.
+This workout DVD includes three complete, 1 mile programs and is divided into four sections:

 • Easy walking